-John Mayer’s Fender Custom Shop Tele/Strat Hybrid
+John Mayer’s Fender Chris Fleming Tele/Strat Hybrid

-This guitar appeared sometime in mid-2004 [John Mayer at the Brisbane Entertainment Centre, April 15, 2004], although it is possible that John already had it for a few months prior.
-As far as one can tell, it was only used for live performances for the song ‘Something’s Missing’, although this is not definitive and still needs further research.
+This guitar appeared sometime in mid-2004, although it is possible that John already had it a few months prior.
+As far as one can tell, it was only used for live performances of the song Something’s Missing, although this is not definitive and still needs further research.

 When I used to play Something’s Missing [from Heavier Things, 2004], I had this Strat-Tele that Chris Fleming built.
 It became the allocated guitar, with the tuning for that song [E B E F# B E]; it comes out of the coffin and I’d play it for Something’s Missing, then it went back in and stayed in that tuning.
-Then when I stopped playing Something’s Missing, it was like – this is a great guitar for other things; tune it back into standard… [John Mayer interview – Music Radar]
+Then when I stopped playing Something’s Missing, it was like – this is a great guitar for other things; tune it back into standard.John Mayer interview – Music Radar

-As noted in the title, the guitar is a hybrid between a Stratocaster and a Telecaster models, built by master-luthier Chris Fleming.
+As noted in the title, the guitar is a hybrid between a Stratocaster and a Telecaster model, built by master-luthier Chris Fleming.
 The Stratocaster seemed to have been used as a base, since if you ignore the upper half of the body all the features are taken directly from that model.
 The model features three single-coil hand-wound 60s style pickups, a 5-way pickup selector switch, and a Fender S-1 switch that turns the bridge pickup on and off in any position.